California Chrome: Retirement and breeding career

 Although the Pegasus World Cup was only three weeks prior to the start of the Thoroughbred industry's breeding season, Taylor Made began standing California Chrome at stud for the 2017 season.
 His initial stud fee was set at $40,000, making him the co-second-highest-priced new stallion for 2017.
-The knee injury was not viewed as a problem, and he was scheduled to begin breeding mares soon after arriving at the farm, starting on about February 14.
+The knee injury was not viewed as a problem, and he began breeding mares soon after arriving at the farm, starting on about February 14.
 Mark Taylor quipped, "He's going to have like two weeks to go from the playing field to the penthouse."
 His book included nine mares purchased by California Chrome LLC, as well as Champagne Royale, the dam of two Grade I winners, including California Chrome's Kentucky Derby rival, Danza.

-In March 2017, Taylor Made announced that they had brokered with Sullivan Bloodstock and arranged for California Chrome to shuttle for part of the year to stand at stud in Chile at the Sumaya Stud, owned by Oussama Aboughazale, who also owns an American horse farm on the former Belvedere Farm property by Paris, Kentucky.
+In March 2017, Taylor Made announced that they had brokered with Sullivan Bloodstock for California Chrome to shuttle for part of the year to stand at stud in Chile at the Sumaya Stud, owned by Oussama Aboughazale, who also owns an American horse farm on the former Belvedere Farm property by Paris, Kentucky.
 The horse shipped each July to Chile for the southern hemisphere's breeding season, then returned to the US.
 Staff from Taylor Made traveled with the horse and remained with him in Chile while he was there.

-California Chrome's first reported foal, a colt out of the mare Pay the Man, was born on January 20, 2018.
+California Chrome's first reported foal, a colt out of the mare Pay the Man, was foaled on January 20, 2018.
 By 2019, he had bred a total of 473 mares and his first crop of yearlings sold at auction, the highest-priced selling for $325,000.

-In November 2019, Taylor Made announced that the 50-member California Chrome syndicate agreed to sell the horse to the JS Company of Japan to stand at the Arrow Stud in Hokkaido.
+In November 2019, Taylor Made announced that the 50-member California Chrome syndicate agreed to sell him to the JS Company of Japan to stand at the Arrow Stud in Hokkaido.
 The Syndicate retained a right of first refusal and a provision that when the horse retires from stud, he will return to the US and live out the remainder of his life at Taylor Made.
 The Martins also intend to remain involved.
 Referencing an American racehorse that had a substantial impact on the Thoroughbred industry after selling to Japan, Duncan Taylor stated, "I'm hoping he's the next Sunday Silence."